mawrkus/pull-request-review-guide/README.md

 ### To check

+- *"Code can travel thousands of miles and affect many people.
+I vow to write code mindfully and lovingly.
+May this code create mutual understanding and peace."*
 - "Code Reviews: Just Do It": https://blog.codinghorror.com/code-reviews-just-do-it/
 - "How to Do Code Reviews Like a Human (Part One)": https://mtlynch.io/human-code-reviews-1/
 - "Code Review — The Ultimate Guide": https://www.freecodecamp.org/news/code-review-the-ultimate-guide-aa45c358bbf5/